Henry and Maria had 3 children, baptised in Stapleford:

 This pub and hotel on North Street has been closed and boarded up for some years, with signs of abandoned or postponed building work.
 It is grade II listed, the oldest parts from the 15th century.
 Conflicting reports suggest it has since beendemolished or converted into flats.

 Henry Wilton (bap.
-30 Oct 1768 St Mary's, Sawston, Cambridgeshire), widower (not yet found records of his previous marriage), son of Richard Wilton and Mary Robinson, married Mary Barton, spinster - both were then "Of This Parish" - at St Mary's church, Great Dunmow, on 20 Sep 1810.
+30 Oct 1768 St Mary's, Sawston, Cambridgeshire), widower (not found previous marriage), son of Richard Wilton and Mary Robinson, married Mary Barton (b. ~ 1780 in Ruislip, Middlesex), spinster, both "Of This Parish" of St Mary's, Great Dunmow, on 20 Sep 1810.

-Henry Wilton died in 1846 J Quarter in DUNMOW UNION Volume 12 Page 49.
-He will have been 78.
+Henry Wilton died at 78 in 1846 J Quarter in DUNMOW UNION Volume 12 Page 49, and was buried on 8 May 1846 in Great Dunmow (England and Wales, Non-Conformist Record Indexes).

 In 1861, Mary Wilton (80) with birthplace given as Ruislip, Middlesex, was a Lodger in the High Street, Great Dunmow.